ESPENG

 In 1989, Dr. José Zarhi acquired the 80-hectare estate "Santa Cruz de Coya."
 Upon discovering that the land had been rich in vine plantations around 1920, he decided to embark on a winemaking adventure, replacing fruit trees with Chardonnay vines.
 A study of the soil and climatic conditions confirmed that the characteristics of the terrain were optimal for producing high-end wines.

-Thus, Calyptra was born, a project that reconnects with its roots to create exceptional, honest, and unique wines, reflecting the high expression of the mountain terroir of the Cachapoal Valley.
-Calyptra stands out for its commitment to sustainable agriculture and winemaking processes that combine tradition and innovation.
-This dedication results in singular and authentic wines, respecting the soil and the quality of the grapes, thanks to the effort and passion of the entire team.
+Thus was Calyptra born — a project that embraces its roots to create exceptional, honest, and unique wines, a true expression of the mountain terroir of the Cachapoal Valley.
+Calyptra stands out for its commitment to sustainable agriculture — with organically certified vineyards since 2024 — and winemaking processes that combine tradition and innovation.
+This dedication results in distinctive, authentic wines that honour the soil and the quality of the grapes, thanks to the effort and passion of the entire team.

 Vineyards